ise8912/Power-BI/Value-Formatter.md

                 }
              ],
 ```
-in this example all values of y category will be formatted as numbers
+in this example all values of y category will be formatted as numbers.

+When you are creating your visual, note that format string will be provided in data view.